gknowles/dimcli/docs/README.md

 int main(int argc, char * argv[]) {
     Dim::Cli cli;
     string fruit;
+	// "~" is default option group for --help, --version, etc. It defaults to
+	// an empty title, give it one so it doesn't look like more fruit. cli.group("~").title("Other options");
+	cli.group("Type of fruit");
     cli.opt(&fruit, "o orange", "orange").desc("oranges").flagValue();
     cli.opt(&fruit, "a", "apple").desc("red fruit").flagValue(true);
     if (!cli.parse(cerr, argc, argv))